What is internal communication?

 13. Test new strategies & invest in new tools

 The only way to know if something will work is to try it.
-Employees may say they love receiving emails, but if a new monthly newsletter isn’t being opened, it’s time to re-evaluate.
+Employees may say they love receiving emails, but it’s time to re-evaluate if a new monthly newsletter isn’t being opened.
 Testing different content formats and channels will help build a long-term strategy.

 At the same time, if the right tools aren’t in place, the comms team will always face an uphill battle.

-A notice board in HQ won’t be very effective in sending companywide updates where there are a few hundred employees.
-An employee communications platform, like the intranet, will better match the needs of a growing company.
+A notice board in HQ won’t be very effective in sending company-wide updates where there are a few hundred employees.
+An employee communications platform, like Powell Intranet, will better match the needs of a growing company.